 - Identifies an individual or can be used to identify an individual.

-In short, for medical information to be IIHI, it has to identify the individual to which it belongs.
+In short, IIHI is medical information that identifies the individual to which it belongs.

 What is Protected Health Information Under HIPAA?